riot/riot/doc/api/tags.md

 Updates the expressions on the current tag instance.
 This method is automatically called every time an event handler is called when user interacts with the application.

 Other than that riot does not update the UI automatically so you need to call this method manually.
-This typically happens after some non- UI related event: after `setTimeout`, AJAX call or on some server event.
+This typically happens after some non-UI related event: after `setTimeout`, AJAX call or on some server event.
 For example:

 ``` html
 <my-tag>